zejingw1998/IN4050-Introduksjon-til-kunstig-intelligens-og-maskinl-ring/README.md

 The code reflects my own learning process during the course.
 Some implementations may be simplified for educational purposes and may be updated or improved throughout the semester.

-## Author

-**Zejing Wang**

-Master's student in Mathematics for Applications
-University of Oslo (UiO)

-## Disclaimer

-This repository contains personal course notes and exercise solutions.

-If you are currently taking IN4050, please follow the University of Oslo's rules regarding collaboration and academic integrity.